JiachenRen/java-algebra-system/README.md

 JAS is a multivariate computer algebra system built using Java.
 Right now it handles simplification of many forms and convertion of output expression to a more human readable form.

 ### What can it do?
-As of now, the CAS will attempt to convert any decimal numbers to fractions when needed during the simplification phase.
-It handles the following senarios:
+JAS handles the following senarios in both fraction and decimal mode:

 * Commutative arithmetic & algebra
 * Nested unary operation simplification